rancilio-pid/clevercoffee/README.md

 # Tunings instructions
 ```
-This step is optional: To my knowledge no tuning is required, because the default PID values already produce steady < 0.1 degree derivation to the setpoint within 600sec of power-up (independent of the espresso hardware).
+This step is optional: To my knowledge no tuning is required, because the default PID values already produce steady < 0.1 degree variance
+to the setpoint within 600sec of power-up (independent of the espresso hardware).
 ```
 1. Enable debug mode and have a look at the logs
 1. Adjust coldstart (state 1 and state 2):